mlorenbaker/LabSTAF-FRRf-Analysis/README.md

 # LabStaf-FRRf-Analysis
-Code to read in and extract data from FastOcean files.
+Code to read in and extract data from RunSTAF files.